mrdudz/demons/README.md

 Items that you have picked up can be used by pressing the following keys:

 F1 - use potion
-F3 - use gem
+F3 - use gem (F2 in the Javascript version)
-F5 - use scroll
+F5 - use scroll (F3 in the Javascript version)
-F7 - use ankh
+F7 - use ankh (F4 in the Javascript version)
 Z  - use staff

 ### What do the symbols on the screen mean?